 Johnson & Johnson and Asbestos

-Johnson & Johnson never got involved in any asbestos products.
+Johnson & Johnson never became involved in any asbestos products.
 However, talcum powder, for which the company is well known, can be contaminated with asbestos.
 Both are natural minerals.
 When mined, talc may contain contaminating asbestos that should be removed during processing.

 Government regulations and agreements made by producers of personal hygiene products are supposed to ensure that these products never contain asbestos.
 Studies continue to find asbestos in talcum powder.